pathtofile/SealighterTI/README.md

 # To Build
-To use pre-built binaries, download the `SealighterTI` and `sealigher_provider.man` from [The Releases Page](https://github.com/pathtofile/SealighterTI/releases).
+To use pre-built binaries, download the `SealighterTI.exe` and `sealigher_provider.man` from [The Releases Page](https://github.com/pathtofile/SealighterTI/releases).

 To build manually, first check out the source code (make sure to use `--recursive`):
 ```bash